FreshRSS/FreshRSS/docs/en/users/04_Subscriptions.md

  3. Paste the URL in “Add an RSS feed” below the page title.
  4. (optional): You can select the category for your feed.
 By default, it will be in “Uncategorized”.

+# Feed management

+You can manage your feeds within different categories.
+A feed cannot be in multiple categories.

+ 1. Open “Subscriptions management”.
+ 2. You can add a category:
+    1. Type the name of your category in “New category”
+    2. Click on “Submit”
+ 3. You can move a feed on the category you want with drag & drop
+ 4. (optional): If you want the articles of a feed to be visible solely within its category and not in the main view, in the “Visibility” option, select “Show in its category”.

 # Import and export
 See [SQLite export/import]( https://github.com/FreshRSS/FreshRSS/tree/master/cli) as an alternative.